 Other resources to consider for individual advising include:

 iREFS is a graduate student group that provides peer support for all graduate students across the Institute. iREFS is comprised of graduate students who undergo a 40 hour training in conflict management at MIT. iREFS members can make informed referrals to other resources and offices at MIT.
-Walk in & directly access an iREFS member to talk to during office hours on Thursdays from 1-2pm in 4-146 — no sign up required.
-The iREFS will immediately take you out to coffee for a confidential conversation.
+Sign up on the Google form for a meeting.

 Other links include Get Support published by the Division of Student Life, Resources for Students published by the Institute-wide Planning Task Force, Resources to Help Cope in Times of Crisis by the MIT Work Life Center, and Hospitalization Resources for MIT students.

 For student organization funding, resources include the Graduate Student Council; Student Organizations, Leadership and Engagement; and the OGE, which provides limited financial support for approved student activities upon request.